VetoProjects/VetoLC/README.md

 Contribute
 ----------

+All current issues are filed as Github issues.
+If you want to contribute, have a look.
+There's plenty to do already.

 At the time being, most issues are in integrating the interpreters/compilers.
 We are working on making the AudioPython interpreter more stable.
 QML is up next.